Britain vows to crack down on slavery after women's rescue

 May said the British government was introducing a Modern Slavery Bill that would raise the penalty of anyone convicted to life imprisonment and create an anti-slavery commissioner.

-This would complement a newly-created modern slavery unit involving police to track down organised trafficking gangs and lobbying other countries to tight up their anti-slavery laws.
+This would complement a newly-created modern slavery unit involving police to track down organized trafficking gangs and lobbying other countries to tight up their anti-slavery laws.

 But she said she was determined to do more in the wake of the rescue of a 69-year-old Malaysian woman, 57-year-old Irish woman and 30-year-old Briton enslaved in London for 30 years.